Davincii-ar/Mastermind-game/README.md

 - Choose the color by clicking it and it will be automatically added in the colonne
 - Click "test the line" button to check if the line is correct
-- After chosing a color or two colors and you want to reset your selection you should click "Erase the line".
+- After chosing a color or two colors and you want to reset your selection you should click "Erase the line"